Limited Company

 When setting up a private company that's limited by shares and while incorporation of it at Companies House, shareholders have to appoint directors to manage the day-to-day business activities on their behalf.
 Assuming you're just a one-man show at this point, just appoint yourself as a company director - that will do the trick.

-2. Private and Limited by Guarantee
+2. Private Limited by Guarantee

 This setup is most commonly used by non-profits who reinvest their profits back into the organisation, and it involves guarantors instead of shareholders.